-As your company grows and hits a certain size, you may need to comply with more reporting requirements from the U.S. government.
+As your company grows and exceeds certain size thresholds, you may have more reporting requirements from the U.S. government.
 Depending on the number of employees you have, one of these requirements might be filing an EEO-1 report.

-EEO-1 reports are multi-faceted and can be tricky, especially if it’s your first time submitting one.
-And because there are penalties for not filing an EEO-1 report, or for providing inaccurate filings, the stakes are high.
+Filing an EEO-1 report can be tricky, especially if it’s your first time submitting one.
+And because there are penalties for not filing an EEO-1 report or for providing inaccurate filings, it’s important to understand what you’re doing.

 What is the purpose of an EEO-1 report?

-The EEO-1 report, also known as a Standard Form 100, is mandated by Title VII of the Civil Rights Act of 1967 and the Equal Employment Opportunity Act of 1972.
-The acts prohibit employment discrimination based on race/ethnicity, religion, gender, and national origin.
+Title VII of the Civil Rights Act of 19671 and the Equal Employment Opportunity Act of 1972 prohibit employment discrimination based on race/ethnicity, religion, gender, and national origin.
+To help ensure that workplaces are compliant with these objectives, employers must fill out an EEO-1 report, also known as a Standard Form 100.

-The Equal Employment Opportunity Commission (EEOC) enforces provisions of the Civil Rights Act, takes action against violators, and requires annual data collection from covered employers.
-Their website also provides helpful resource materials to help you file your report compliantly.
+The Equal Employment Opportunity Commission (EEOC)2 enforces provisions of the Civil Rights Act, takes action against violators, and requires annual data collection from covered employers.
+Their website also provides helpful resources to help you file your report.

 The EEO-1 report requires companies to report on demographic workforce data broken down by: